wiz0u/WTelegramClient/FAQ.md

     - Build your code in RELEASE mode
     - Modify your config callback to reply to "server_address" with the IP address of Telegram production servers (as found on your API development tools)

-2) After `ConnectAsync()`, are you calling `LoginUserIfNeeded()`?
+2) Did you call `LoginUserIfNeeded()`?
 If you don't authenticate as a user (or bot), you have access to a very limited subset of Telegram APIs

 3) Did you use `await` with every Client methods?
-This library is completely Task-based and you should learn, understand and use the [asynchronous model of C# programming](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) before proceeding further.
+This library is completely Task-based.
+You should learn, understand and use the [asynchronous model of C# programming](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) before proceeding further.

 4) Is your program ending immediately instead of waiting for Updates?
 Your program must be running/waiting continuously in order for the background Task to receive and process the Updates.
 So make sure your main program doesn't end immediately.
 For a console program, this is typical done by waiting for a key or some close event.